brunadelmourosilva/kotlin-studies/README.md

 - Revised README and MvvmArchitecture project

+- [x] 24/08/2024

+Revised content and projects:

+- Revised README and naviagationsample project

-review naviagationsample and unitconverter projects
+review shoppinglist, unitconverter and navigationsample

 ---